YomnaEisa/CS383Project/README.md

 Problem
 Students at YIC face a problem when trying to use the programming center services.
 They don't have a clear understanding of how it works or what the programming center can provide to help them with their studies.
-The current process uses Google forms, which can be confusing and time-consuming for students, and many students face issues when trying to view or book sessions.
+The current process uses Google Forms, which can be confusing and time-consuming for students, and many students face issues when trying to view or book sessions.

 Solution